ranvis/php-ext-cbor/README.md

 The tag {stringref} is like a compression, that "references" the string previously appeared inside {stringref-namespace} tag.
 Note that it differs from PHP's reference to `string`, i.e. _not_ the concept of `$stringRef = &$string`.

 On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3-bytes overall when single-namespaced).
+But if smaller payload is desired, it should perform better to apply a data compression instead.

-On decode it can save memory of decoded value because PHP can share the same `string` until one of them is going to be modified (copy-on-write).
-At the cost of bookkeeping all the strings on both encoding and decoding.
+On decode it can save memory of decoded value because PHP can share the identical `string` sequences until one of them is going to be modified (copy-on-write).

-For decoding, the option is enabled by default, while encoding it should be specified explicitly.
+For decoding, the option is enabled as `true` by default, while encoding it should be specified explicitly.

 If `true` is specified on encoding, data is always wrapped with {stringref-namespace} tag.
 It initializes the string index (like compression dictionary) for the content inside the tag.
+The {stringref-namespace} tag added implicitly is handled specially and not counted as `max_depth` level.
 `'explicit'` makes {stringref} active but the root namespace is not implicitly created, meaning {stringref} is not created on its own.

-On encoding, the {stringref-namespace} tag added implicitly is handled specially and not counted as `max_depth` level.

 The use of this tag makes CBOR contextual.
 CBOR data that use {stringref} can be embedded in other CBOR.
 But data that doesn't use cannot always be embedded safely in {stringref} CBOR, because it will corrupt reference indices of the following strings.